woocommerce/woocommerce/readme.txt

 = 2.0.12 - x =
 * Fix - Fixed bug in cross sells loading in product data write panel
+* Fix - Fixed posting shipping method when only one is available

 = 2.0.11 - 13/06/2013 =
 * Tweak - Handling for multiselect fields on checkout, and a filter for third party handling